 Parental controls enable you to filter the web and block sites that are inappropriate for your children.
 Some modems can be configured to prevent inadvertent access to websites with harmful or inappropriate content.

 Which is better, a cable modem or a DSL modem?

-The choice varies depending on service availability, modem speed, and the user’s internet subscription plan.
+The choice between cable modems or DSL modems varies depending on service availability, modem speed, and the user’s home internet subscription plan.
 DSL service used to have wider coverage, as it’s available anywhere with telephone service.
-Meanwhile, cable services do not usually reach rural areas.
+Meanwhile, cable services do not usually reach rural areas, and as such, even the best cable modem wouldn't be suitable.
 In terms of speed, both services typically offer 30 Mbps speeds, but this depends on the subscription plan you signed up for.

 What is DOCSIS?

 DOCSIS stands for “data over cable service internet specification.”
 A modem with a DOCSIS feature, which is actually an important element you should be on the lookout for, is capable of providing broadband internet.
 The number that follows the acronym indicates its version.
 Of course, the most updated version is the most preferable.

 A modem/router combo has its pros and cons.
 With a combo unit, you’ll have less equipment and less cabling to deal with, and you’ll be able to conveniently link all the computers and devices within your home.
 However, combo units are often more expensive.
 And if either the modem or the router malfunctions, you’ll have to replace the entire unit.

 Lags and connection drops are the worst nightmares for gamers.
 Thus, the best modems for gaming are those that provide reliable connection and lightning-quick download speeds.
 With a speed capacity of up to 1.4 Gbps, the ARRIS SURFboard SB6190 ranks high among the best choices for hardcore gamers.

 Also why not check out:

 - Amped Wireless ALLY Plus WiFi Router Review